cgranell/tfm-ideas/README.md

 Related: ENACT project (“ENhancing ACTivity and population mapping”), https://ec.europa.eu/jrc/en/publication/enhancing-activity-and-population-mapping-exploratory-research-project-interim-report

 Title: **Impact of the Tobler’s first law of geography (Tobler, 1970)**.
 Summary: Explore the literature works (1970-today) that reference or explicitly mention Tobler Law, and analyse their motives to do so, creating a network of influences of the Tobler law.
 In what application domanis is Tobler's first law of geography mention?
 What is the variability of the impact of this law?
+[Waldo R. Tobler](https://www.tandfonline.com/doi/full/10.1080/15230406.2018.1447399)

 Title: **Europeana - Platial analysis, processing and visualisation**